Le Domaine des Naïades

 CULTURE & VILLAGES IN THE BAY OF ST TROPEZ

 An exceptional land esteemed for its beautiful natural landscapes and the quality of its lifestyle, the Provence-Alpes-Côte d’Azur region also holds a remarkable historical heritage you can discover in the course of your holidays.

-During your stay, we encourage you to wander through the narrow streets of the old town in Grimaud.
+During your stay, we suggest to you to wander through the narrow streets of the old town called Grimaud.
 Archways, stone staircases, heavy studded wooden doors and other facades hidden under bougainvillea will guide you as far as the Moulin Saint Roch windmill.
-Higher still, the remains of a castle that hosted noblemen during a stay in Le Freinet fort bear witness to the strategic importance of this perched village in Medieval times.
+Higher still, the remains of a castle that hosted noblemen during their stay in Le Freinet fort bear witness to the strategic importance of this perched village in Medieval times.
 Stroll along to the Pont des Fées to learn how in the 15th century this aqueduct brought water from the hills 3km away to Grimaud.